Danco Island in Antarctica

 Geography of Danco Island

-Considered one of the most spectacular locations in the Antarctic peninsula, the Errera Channel is around 5.6 miles long.
+Considered one of the most spectacular locations in the Antarctic Peninsula, the Errera Channel is around 5.6 miles long.
 The rocky landscape is a tranquil setting where the powerful silence is punctuated only by the occasional bird calls.
 You will find small iceberg fragments – and the occasional large ones – drawn by the current in the icy blue waters.

 The north shore of Danco Island has a flat beach which acts as a landing site.
 There is a gradual slope from the beach, rising to the snow-covered summit of the island.
 The south side of the island is covered by a deep layer of permanent ice.